Samu-K/sisuClone/README.md

 On top of this, each merge request gets checked with checkstyle.
 If any stylistic errors rise up, the merge gets rejected.

 **CI/CD is currently not working, due to there being no assigned runners.
 Course staff have been contacted about this**

+## Project info
+ Other contributors
+  Eemil Heikkilä
+  Veikka Liukkonen

+ This is a school project, where the aim was to create an app to plan one's studies.
+The structure was to be similar to Sisu, and uses it's API for implementation.